 - Bladder problems, including urinary tract infections or urinary retention or incontinence

-- Constipation, uncontrolled diarrhea or a combination of the two
+- Constipation, uncontrolled diarrhea or both

 - Difficulty swallowing

 - Changes in the way your eyes adjust from light to dark

 - Sharp drops in blood pressure after sitting or standing that may cause you to faint or feel lightheaded